 If your allotted booth assignment is smaller than you’d hoped, your trade show booth design will have to maximize space and employ a few optical tricks to keep things from feeling cramped.
 One of the best ways to make your booth look instantly larger is to draw attention upwards with vertical hangings.

 But overhead hangings can do a lot more than just make your booth feel bigger.
 They can also be seen from a distance, which is definitely an advantage at crowded trade shows.
 Furthermore, especially when the hangings are brightly colored and well-lit, they can induce a sense of wonder in visitors.

 Transform your booth into a refuge cut off from the noise and bustle of a busy trade show.
 By creating a closed environment with your booth, you will pique attendees’ curiosity and help to capture their full attention.

-One of the great advantages of using long lines to structure and decorate your trade show booth is the aesthetic versatility.
-An otherwise corporate or stuffy booth looks immediately more chic after introducing some dynamic panels and simple structures become infinitely more interesting when stacked.
+One of the great advantages of using long lines to structure and decorate your trade show booth is its aesthetic versatility.
+An otherwise corporate or stuffy booth looks immediately chicer after introducing some dynamic panels.
+Simple structures become infinitely more interesting when stacked.

 Fabric is among the most practical materials you can use in your trade show booth.
 Lightweight, flexible, and durable, it can make set-up and break-down a breeze.
 Plus, the fabric can be used to create complex, elaborate architectural structures that would be dangerous or impossible to engineer with rigid materials.